smartuni/exercises/06-threads/README.md

 That is why, commonly, thread handlers contain a loop which would run forever.

 In addition to a handler function, threads require memory: a stack.
-There local variables an other information will be stored when performing function calls.
+There local variables and other information will be stored when performing function calls.
 For this we simply define an array of a given size:
 ```C
 char thread_stack[THREAD_STACKSIZE_DEFAULT];   /* Stack for the thread */